Rust Quickstart

 Setup

-Just to really emphasize that: cargo dist init
+Just to really emphasize that: dist init

 is designed to be rerun over and over, and will preserve your settings while handling any necessary updates and migrations.
 Always Be Initing.